Photon-HDF5/photon-hdf5/docs/index.rst

 experiments such as single-molecule FRET (smFRET) (with or without lifetime), Fluorescence Correlation Spectroscopy (FCS) and related techniques.

-Any dataset containing a photon timestamps and other per-photon data can be stored in Photon-HDF5 files.
+Any dataset containing photon timestamps and other per-photon data can be stored in Photon-HDF5 files.
 Photon-HDF5 is designed for long-term preservation and data sharing and can therefore store experimental details and metadata such as